 Israel's Benjamin Netanyahu: Commando turned PM

-"Bibi", the nickname by which Mr Netanyahu is known, owes much of his success to his image as the person who can best keep Israel safe from threats from hostile forces in the Middle East.
+His success in polls has owed much to his image as the person who can best keep Israel safe from hostile forces in the Middle East.

 Netanyahu was born in Tel Aviv in 1949.
 In 1963 his family moved to the US when his father Benzion, a prominent historian and Zionist activist, was offered an academic post.